 “Charlotte is meticulous in her preparation and case strategy, which vastly improves the chances of securing a desired outcome.
 She is also very good in establishing a strong rapport with her clients.”
 Direct access client in a financial remedy case and private law children case.

-With a PhD in FGM law, Charlotte is often instructed to represent local authorities, parents and children in FGM cases where there is complex medical evidence, risk assessments and country guidance reports.
-In cases where there is an overlap with immigration law, Charlotte is the ideal barrister to instruct given her expertise in family and immigration law.
+With a PhD in FGM law, Charlotte is often instructed to represent local authorities, parents and children in FGM cases where there is complex medical evidence, risk assessments and country guidance.
+In cases where there is an overlap with immigration law, Charlotte is the ideal barrister to instruct given her expertise in both areas.
 As a member of the Bar Human Rights Committee Working Group on FGM, Charlotte co-authored a report submitted to the Home Affairs Committee 2014 – 2015 recommending 11 legislative and policy changes of which the government introduced two, FGM Protection Orders and the National FGM Centre.

 Charlotte specialises in child abduction involving Hague and non-Hague Convention countries.
-In S v S EWHC 1298 (Fam) Charlotte represented the applicant father who sought the return of the child to Iran.
-The case involved a lengthy fact-finding hearing and evidence requiring expertise in Iranian family law.
-In Re: Rodwell EWHC 1731 (Fam), Charlotte represented the applicant father who sought the return of the children to Spain; the mother and children’s whereabouts were unknown, which raised questions about whether the court had jurisdiction to make orders concerning the family.
-Charlotte has a track record of successfully obtaining costs against other parties in child abduction cases, including a recent costs order of £7,000.
+She has appeared in the following reported cases: S v S EWHC 1298 (Fam) involving a fact-finding about allegations of grave harm to the mother and the child and evidence from experts in Iranian family law; and Re: Rodwell EWHC 1731 (Fam), which centred on questions about whether the court had jurisdiction to make orders concerning the family.
+Charlotte has obtained costs orders in child abduction cases including a recent costs order of £7,000.

 Family finance: Charlotte represents clients who are husbands, wives or intervenors in high value financial relief matters following divorce and separation; pre-nuptial and post-nuptial agreements; property and financial trusts; secret trusts; and Islamic divorce and dowry.
 Equipped with skills that include forensic examination of financial disclosure, tenacious negotiation and razor-sharp advocacy, Charlotte is sought after counsel.

-Public law children: Acting for local authorities, parents, and children, Charlotte received instructions in all areas of public law children proceedings, as well as cases involving non-accidental injury; international and national adoptions; and those under the inherent jurisdiction involving the right to life or medical treatment for children.
-Charlotte undertakes complex fact-finding hearings and final hearings in cases.
+Public law children: Acting for local authorities, parents, and children, Charlotte receives instructions in all areas of public law children proceedings, as well as cases involving non-accidental injury; international and national adoptions; and those under the inherent jurisdiction involving the right to life or medical treatment for children.

 Court of protection: Charlotte accepts instructions in court of protection cases involving people lacking the capacity to make decisions on health and welfare issues.
-She welcomes instructions from local authorities, health care trusts, the official solicitor and other litigation friends acting for protected persons and family, and friends.
+She welcomes instructions from local authorities, health care trusts, the official solicitor, other litigation friends acting for protected persons and family and friends.
 Cases often involve vulnerable adults, including elderly persons suffering from degenerative diseases, young people with mental health difficulties, urgent and non-urgent medical treatment and withheld consent.

 Selected Training and Conferences